About the Program

 Our engagement efforts must be as diverse as our communities.

 To support that effort, we have developed an Equity Advisory Group (EAG) and a Community Advisory Group (CAG).
-The EAG helps ensure that the IBR program remains centered on equity, as outline the Equity Framework.
+The EAG helps ensure that the IBR program remains centered on equity, as outlined in the Equity Framework.
 The group makes recommendations to the program regarding processes, policies and decisions that have the potential to affect equity priority communities.
-These recommendations are The CAG provides input and feedback reflective of the community’s needs, issues and priorities to influence the outcomes of the IBR program.
+The CAG provides input and feedback reflective of the community’s needs, issues and priorities to influence the outcomes of the IBR program.

 We must ensure all communities have an equal opportunity for participation and benefit from the investment of this program.
 Engagement with equity priority communities is core to the program’s success, and we look forward to continuing that work.
 We are committed to delivering a solution that meets the needs of everyone, for generations to come.